About Me

 I struggled to accept this new identity at first, even waiting twenty-five years before becoming a US citizen, seeing American citizenship as a sort of betrayal of my birthplace.
 In that process of introspection and search, my writing literally came out of the closet.
 After so many years of journaling, writing stories and reading in an effort to make sense of my life, it was time to share my words with the world.
 I figured perhaps someone would read them and find something in my stories that might help them in their own quest for understanding.
 My work reflects my search for answers through works of fiction and personal essays.

-Currently, I am working on a collection of stories populated by characters that share a sense of disillusion and longing as they struggle to adapt to a culture so different from their own, sometimes within their own country.
+My unpublished short story collection "At Times of Loss and Other Cuban Stories" was runner up in the 2023 Leapfrog Press Global Fiction Prize.
+The stories are populated by characters that share a sense of disillusion and longing as they struggle to adapt to a culture so different from their own, sometimes within their own country.
 The shifting prejudices and political views that occur over time, among people with a common history are explored.
 My intent is to offer a distinctive variation on the many contradictions that Cuba and its history inspire, with a timeline bound by my own experience as a lone Cuban growing up in, what was at the time, one of the most diverse cities in the world, San Francisco.
+I am currently working on my first novel.